 Every airport has set an amount of time, which is deemed necessary to transfer between flights.
 These times can vary depending on whether or not you’re flying domestic or international, immigration requirements, as well as change of terminals.

 Under normal circumstances, and provided that your first flight hasn’t been delayed, the above time should be sufficient for an average individual to make their connecting flight in a standard amount of time.
-This is called the Minimum Connection Time (MCT).
+This is called the Minimum Connecting Time (MCT), or called Minimum Connection Time.

 MCT and the right to compensation